dreignier/playground-qZqn74B4/part1/statement.md

 MDN documentation of `setTimeout`: https://developer.mozilla.org/docs/Web/API/WindowTimers/setTimeout

-The second example of asynchronous code in Javascript is by using `setInterval`:
+The second example of asynchronous code in JavaScript is by using `setInterval`:

 @[Asynchronous code using setInterval]({"stubs":["code3.js"], "command":"node code3.js", "project":"part1"})